ElektraInitiative/libelektra/src/plugins/spec/README.md

 ### Array Specifications

 Keys which contain a part that is exactly `#` (e.g. `my/#/key` or `my/#`) are called array specifications.
-Instead of just matching the spec key to any existing keys in other namespaces, theses keys are "instantiated".
-This means we lookup the array size (defined by the `array` metakey) using a cascading `ksLookup`.
+These keys are instantiated in order to support `default` values.
+If the key does not exist and `default` is specified in the spec namespace, the key is created under the `default` namespace.
+We also lookup the array size (defined by the `array` metakey) using a cascading `ksLookup`.
 This only looks at non-spec namespaces, if we don't find an array size their, we check the array parent in the spec namespace.
 If we still have no array size, the array is deemed to be empty.
 For empty arrays, we will simply validate that they are indeed empty.

-For non-empty arrays "instantiation" takes place.
-This means that we replace each `#` part in the spec key by all the valid array elements for this specification, up to the array size (which was already checked to be less than the allowed maximum).
-In other words, instead of actually matching the globbing expression, we create a separate but identical specification for all valid array elements.

-The purpose of "instantiation" is to allow specifying `default` values for array elements.

 ### Wildcard Specifications